texfaq/texfaq.github.io/FAQ-conditional.md

 file system modification times for each file and its corresponding `aux` file; the file is only compiled in ''this run'' of the document if the file is newer than its corresponding `aux` file.
-The package requires a current PDFTeX, and will also run on LuaTeX if the [`pdftexcmds`](http://ctan.org/pkg/pdftexcmds) package is available ([`pdftexcmds`](http://ctan.org/pkg/pdftexcmds) emulates the requisite PDFTeX commands using `lua`.
+The package requires a current pdfTeX, and will also run on LuaTeX if the [`pdftexcmds`](http://ctan.org/pkg/pdftexcmds) package is available ([`pdftexcmds`](http://ctan.org/pkg/pdftexcmds) emulates the requisite pdfTeX commands using `lua`.
 Apart from this requirement, [`stampinclude`](http://ctan.org/pkg/stampinclude) is a low-maintenace object; include it in your document and it silently does its job.
 When you want a final version of your document, delete